SuperOfficeDocs/superoffice-docs/docs/en/learn/basics/activity.md

 ## <a id="view"></a>View activities

 The activities displayed depend on which filters you select at the bottom of the section tab.
 You can show all activities, or just one of the types.
-Click the ![icon][img5] **Filter** button to [filter activities][17] by date and user.
+Click the **Filter** button (<i class="ph ph-funnel" aria-hidden="true"></i>) to [filter activities][17] by date and user.

 ![Activities section tabs shows filter options of different record types -screenshot][img4]